Ricco-Shubham/loan_approval_and_loan_amount_prediction/README.md

 🔹 Stage 2 — Loan Amount (Regression)

-If approved, predicts the eligible loan amount for the applicant.
+If approved, it predicts the eligible loan amount for the applicant.
 This mirrors how financial institutions often separate risk assessment and amount eligibility.

 # 🧠 ML Workflow